ParanoidUser/yolo/CHANGEME.md

 25 bottles of rum on the wall, 25 bottles of rum!
 You take one down, you pass it around, 24 bottles of rum on the wall.

+24 bottles of rum on the wall, 24 bottles of rum!
+You take one down, you pass it around, 23 bottles of rum on the wall.

 to be continued...